KansasCityWomeninTechnology/cocktails-worksheets/docs/css/1-css-basics/README.md

 > [!TIP]
 > You may run into an error saving _index.html_ if your VS Code needs elevated permissions on Windows.
 Select **Retry as Admin** to finish saving.

-# Create a style sheet and link it into HTML
+# Create a style sheet and link it into HTML :id=create-stylesheet

 1. We need a folder for the stylesheet we'll be creating tonight.
 In VS Code, create the "styles" folder for the project and create the _styles.css_ file inside the "styles" folder.